 A couple of things to consider before purchasing soundproofing curtains;

 - Get the longest ones you can find; They work best if the go from ceiling to floor, because this way sound has fewer places where it can enter the room.

 - They should be wider than the window/door; The wider they are, the more they will naturally fold, which means that they will be in contact with the wall more often, forming a better seal.

 - Soundproofing Curtains need to be Thick, Heavy and Dense.

-Properly soundproofing a wall will require some work and money, but if the baby’s nursery is sharing a wall with the room of your teenage son that loves to play guitar, or listening to music, etc. then it might be a really smart choice to do it.
+Properly soundproofing a wall will require some work and a lot of time and money, but if the baby’s nursery is sharing a wall with the neighbors apartment or with any other member of your family who tends to be loud, then this might be your only recourse.

 Add an Extra layer of Drywall

 While it may be quite expensive and time-consuming to add some drywall to your existing walls in order to add another barrier that sound would need to go through, it might be the best way to really deal with the issue in some cases.

 Drywall will act as an additional barrier, and this reduces the amount of noise that is allowed to leave the room drastically, and as far as soundproofing goes, installing materials that block sound instead of absorbing it, like acoustic panels would, is the best way to do it.

 One additional thing you might consider doing is adding some soundproofing compound to the back of the drywall to block sound even further.